Historical Hot Spots in South Walton

 Formed in the 1820’s, Walton County is full of historical sites.
 Take advantage of the mild temperatures and bike-ability of the area with a visit to these historic stops.

 One of the first buildings and the first church in the area, The Point Washington Methodist Church (1290 N Co Hwy 395, Santa Rosa Beach), established between 1888 and 1893, still holds services today.
 The historic, white-washed church building holds services every Sunday morning at 8:45 and 11:00.
-For more information about the church or their services visit www.pwumc.org.
+For more information about the church or its services visit www.pwumc.org.

 Another historic home in the area, Shepherd Cottage (179 Defuniak St, Grayton Beach), is one of the few remaining original early cottages of “Old Grayton Beach.”
 The cottage has received modern updates but has maintained the original characteristics.
-The quaint cottage only sleeps 2 and is perfect for a romantic, historic getaway in Grayton.
+The quaint cottage sleeps 2 and is perfect for a romantic, historic getaway in Grayton.
 You can learn more about this house and check its availability at www.rivardnet.com/94260.